Dual Diagnosis Treatment

 - Committing risky activities to maintain your habit

-- Developing a tolerance to the substance and withdrawal symptoms when not receiving enough
+- Developing a tolerance to the substance and withdrawal symptoms

 - Cannot function without the substance or feeling like you cannot